For this interview I am talking with Maren Kate the COO of Roam.

 Q7- I assume You love to travel yourself.
 What are some of your favorite places and why?

-I adore New York City.
+I adore New York City ( There are a lot of things to do on your New York Bucket List).
 I think it’s because I only first visited when I was 27, it was just a magical experience walking the streets of NYC after growing up in the flat expanses of Texas and Nevada.
 Ubud, Bali, which I visited when I first joined Roam is amazing,

 I absolutely love our place there and the community in general.
 Tokyo is always a big favoriate—the food, the culture, the cleanliness, it’s rad.